 The Contractor shall ensure that all staff members have appropriate training, education, experience and orientation to fulfill their requirements of the position.
-AHCCCS may require additional staffing for a Contractor that has substantially failed to maintain compliance with any provision of this contract and/or AHCCCS policies.

-The Contractor must provide initial and ongoing staff training that includes an overview of AHCCCS; AHCCCS Policy and Procedure Manuals, and contract and State and Federal requirements specific to individual job functions.
+The Contractor must provide initial and ongoing staff training that includes an overview of AHCCCS; AHCCCS Policy and Procedure Manuals, and Contract and State and Federal requirements specific to individual job functions.
 The Contractor shall ensure that all staff members having contact with members or providers receive initial and ongoing training with regard to the appropriate identification and handling of quality of care/service concerns.

-All transportation, prior authorization and member services representatives must be trained in the geography of any/all GSA(s) in which the Contractor holds a contract and have access to mapping search engines (e.g. MapQuest, Yahoo Maps, Google Maps) for the purposes of authorizing services in; recommending providers in, and transporting members to, the most geographically appropriate location.
+All transportation, prior authorization and member services representatives must be trained in the geography of any/all GSA(s) in which the Contractor holds a Contract and have access to mapping search engines and/or applications for the purposes of authorizing services in, recommending providers in, and transporting members to, the most geographically appropriate location.

 The Contractor shall provide the appropriate staff representation for attendance and participation in meetings and/or events scheduled by AHCCCS.
-AHCCCS may require attendance by subcontracted entities, as defined in Section D, Paragraph 33, Subcontracts, when deemed necessary.
+AHCCCS may require attendance by subcontractors, when deemed necessary.
 All meetings shall be considered mandatory unless otherwise indicated.

-26. WRITTEN POLICIES, PROCEDURES AND JOB DESCRIPTIONS
+24. WRITTEN POLICIES AND PROCEDURES

 The Contractor shall develop and maintain written policies and procedures for each functional area, consistent in format and style.
 The Contractor shall maintain written guidelines for developing, reviewing and approving all policies and procedures.
 All policies and procedures shall be reviewed at least annually to ensure that the Contractor's written policies reflect current practices.
-Reviewed policies shall be dated and signed by the Contractor's Director or Administrator.
-Minutes reflecting the review and approval of the policies by an appropriate committee, chaired by the Contractor Chief Executive Officer/Administrator, Chief Medical Officer or Chief Financial Officer are also acceptable documentation.
-All medical and quality management policies shall be approved and signed by the Contractor's Medical Director.
+Reviewed policies shall be dated and signed by the Contractor's Administrator or appropriate executive officer.
+Minutes reflecting the review and approval of the policies by an appropriate committee, chaired by the Contractor's Chief Executive Officer/Administrator, Medical Director/Chief Medical Officer or Chief Financial Officer are also acceptable documentation.
+All medical and quality management policies shall be approved and signed by the Contractor's Medical Director/Chief Medical Officer.

 All Administrative Directives developed by the Contractor shall be incorporated into the Contractor's Policy Manual as outlined on the AHCCCS approved work plan.
-The Contractor shall submit a quarterly report to AHCCCS as specified in Attachment F3, Contractor Chart of Deliverables, which will include the status of Administrative Directives applicable to ALTCS not yet incorporated into the Contractor's Policy Manual.
+The Contractor shall submit a quarterly report to AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables, which will include the status of Administrative Directives applicable to ALTCS not yet incorporated into the Contractor's Policy Manual.

-If AHCCCS deems a Contractor policy or process to be inefficient and/or place an unnecessary burden on the members or providers, the Contractor must work with AHCCCS to change the policy or procedure within a time period specified by AHCCCS.
-In addition, if AHCCCS deems a Contractor lacks a policy or process necessary to fulfill the terms of this contract, the Contractor must work with AHCCCS to adopt a policy or procedure within a time period specified by AHCCCS.
+If AHCCCS deems a Contractor's policy or process to be inefficient and/or place an unnecessary burden on the members or providers, the Contractor must work with AHCCCS to change the policy or procedure within a time period specified by AHCCCS.

-28. NETWORK DEVELOPMENT
+25. NETWORK DEVELOPMENT